CommandDash/commanddash/vscode/README.md

 ## License

-Dash AI is released under the Apache License Version 2.0.
+CommandDash is released under the Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for more information.